SuThiriHtun/sem/README.md

 Hello.
 Its read me file.
+I added new sentence into this file